Detecting Gravitational Wave Memory in the Next Galactic Core-Collapse Supernova

-For the D15 signal injected at 10 kpc, the correlation has two distinct peaks, one at the injection site and one at a glitch.
+For the D15 signal injected at 10 kpc, the correlation has two distinct peaks, one at the injection site and one at the time of a glitch.
 This glitch is not present in either the D9.6 or the D25 case, indicating that this noise event only correlates with the D15 template.
-Using a threshold of 0.8, we see that the signal is one of two triggers, resulting in a FAP of 50\%.
-While we apply a mask that removes the categorized glitches (provided by the GWOSC), a more in-depth analysis of the noise may remove these features.
-Lowering the threshold to 0.5 results in six triggers, leading to a FAP of 83.33\%.
-For the D25 signal, applying the same 0.8 and 0.5 thresholds, we detect no false triggers at the higher threshold and one false trigger at the lower threshold, achieving FAPs of $\leq$ 1/2048 (0.05\%) and 50\%, respectively.
+Using a threshold of 0.8, we see that the signal is one of two triggers, resulting in a FAP of 0.097\% (2/2048).
+Lowering the threshold to 0.5 results in six triggers, leading to a FAP of 0.293\%.
+For the D25 signal, applying the same 0.8 and 0.5 thresholds, we detect no false triggers at the higher threshold and one false trigger at the lower threshold, achieving FAPs of $\leq$ 1/2048 (0.05\%) and 0.097\%, respectively.
+The FAPs reported here correspond to detections with a significance level above 3 sigma.
+At a distance of 10 kpc, the SNR of the D9.6, D15, and D25 models are approximately 1.2, approximately 21.0, and approximately 21.9, respectively.

+GWOSC provides time intervals that should be discarded.
+In our analysis, we remove these intervals.
+However, they were not determined in the context of a memory search.
+Our results suggest that a specialized detector characterization for a memory search is warranted.

+The impact on the FAP of using a template bank for the memory (as opposed to the three templates used here) is expected to be small because, when a different ramp-up time is used, the matched-filter peaks will be of smaller amplitude and the new template would not be chosen as the representative template.
+(For example, the results from our D15 and D25 models shown in Fig.~\ref{fig:injected1} are consistent even though the ramp-up templates differ.)